 Does an entity with eminent domain authority want to use your land?
 Many landowners are unsure of what to do after they’ve been notified that their land will be taken to complete a public use project.
-If you’re a Texas landowner facing this situation, let us give you some words of advice: for the best possible outcome, hire a Texas eminent domain attorney as soon as possible.
+If you’re a Texas landowner facing this situation, take the following advice.
+For the best possible outcome, hire a Texas eminent domain attorney as soon as possible.
+Don’t negotiate with the condemning authority in Texas without an attorney!

 As a Texas property owner, you are well within your rights to negotiate with the condemning authority on your own without a Texas eminent domain lawyer representing you.
-However, this could be a big mistake, especially if you aren’t familiar with the state’s eminent domain laws.
-An experienced Texas eminent domain lawyer can protect your rights and help you avoid any mistakes that could prevent you from getting the full value of your land.
+However, this could be a big mistake.
+If you aren’t familiar with the state’s eminent domain laws — and most people aren’t- an experienced lawyer can protect your rights.
+They can help you avoid any mistakes that could prevent you from getting the full value of your land.

 The government and other entities with eminent domain authority in Texas are experts when it comes to taking property from private citizens and businesses in Texas.
 They have teams of right of way agents, lawyers and appraisers working for them.
 Most Texas landowners have zero experience with the condemnation process.
 Before you decide to go it alone, ask yourself these questions:

-- Your property can only be seized by an entity with eminent domain authority.
+- Only an entity with eminent domain authority can seize your property.
 Do you know how to determine if the entity wanting to take your land really has the authority to do so?

 - The Constitution guarantees you “just” compensation for your property.
 What does that actually mean?
 What is the dollar amount?
-How is it determined?
+How do they determine that amount?
 Do you know how to determine this amount consistent with the laws of the State regarding eminent domain?

 - The entity wanting your land says your land is only worth X amount.
 You know that it’s worth more.
 How do you go about demonstrating this?